 Anyway, Ginny is a superstar decorator and always makes her places feel beautiful and welcoming.
 Little Mae’s room was no exception.

 The room was already painted a soft greige colour, and so Ginny added in elements of white, grey, yellow, and robin’s egg blue.
 A pretty and soothing palette.

 Everything was done by hand.
 They painted a bunch of furniture (the blue is ‘Provence’ by Chalk Paint® decorative paint by Annie Sloan), sought out vintage-y pieces, and put up cute artwork.
 Those lace-filled embroidery hoops were actually from Ginny and Doug’s wedding decor!

 Oh and most of the “big” pieces in the room (crib, rug, chair, etc) are from IKEA.
 Just another demonstration that you don’t need a big budget to create a lovely looking space!

 So – remember the vintage frame that I kitted out with wire to hang photographs from a few weeks ago?
 This guy (see that post here)?

-Well, after I used it for my friend’s seating chart at her wedding (this frame has gotten great use lately!
-More on that one another time…) – Ginny’s 30th birthday was around the corner and I suddenly realized that the frame might make a really sweet gift for my vintage, rustic chic – loving sister in law.
+Well, I gave it a coat of Annie Sloan Chalk Paint in ‘Provcence’, which I knew would be perfect for the room.
+Ginny’s 30th birthday was around the corner and I suddenly realized that the frame might make a really sweet gift for my vintage, rustic chic – loving sister in law.